Posted on behalf of Phillips Law Group on May 10, 2010 in Class Action Lawsuits

 Estimates on Actual Legal Damages Caused by BP

 While estimates can and do vary in these situations, one common number that's being offered as an estimate to the damages caused by this BP Oil spill is $14 billion.
 Presumably, this number would cover the cost of the cleanup of the spill, the cost of preventative measures taken and the cost of damages suffered by people who have had their business operations interrupted or even destroyed by this catastrophe.
 Even if the new cap is somehow passed, it appears that it will not cover the losses incurred by innocent residents and business owners in the Gulf of Mexico region.

 Therefore, if you are faced with the prospect of suffering losses to your business because of the BP oil spill or reocvering compensation for injuries that you may have suffered, do not wait for others to attempt to handle the issue.
-Instead, contact the BP oil spill lawyers at Phillips Law Group today to schedule a free initial consultation, as the firm is not delaying in its efforts to hold BP accountable for this disaster.
+Instead, contact the trusted class action lawyers at Phillips Law Group today to schedule a free initial consultation, as the firm is not delaying in its efforts to hold BP accountable for this disaster.